annaivina/Melamoma_Classifier/README.md

 # Melanoma Classification - Deep learning Pipeline (ISIC dataset)

-This repository implements a complete deep learning pipeline for melanoma classification using the ISIC skin lesion dataset.
+This repository implements a complete deep--learning pipeline for melanoma classification using the ISIC skin lesion dataset.
 It explores a custom CNN and more advanced models like EfficientNetB2 and Vision Transformers (ViT), tackling real-world challenges such as extreme class imbalance, overfitting, and generalization to rare samples.

 ## Key Features

-✅ Custom CNN trained from scratch (implemented in tensorflow)
+✅ Custom CNN trained from scratch

 ✅ Transfer learning with EfficientNetB2 + fine-tuning

 ✅ Vision Transformer (ViT) support

-✅ Synthetic data generalisation using Stable Difusion via Hugging Face 🤗

 ✅ Class imbalance handling: augmentation, weighting, and Focal Loss